Canon T4i vs Panasonic FZ300

 It is notable that the FZ300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the T4i does not provide wifi capability.

 The FZ300 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the T4i has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T4i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T4i was succeeded by the Canon T5i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the T4i and FZ300 can be found, respectively, in the Canon T4i Manual (free pdf) or the online Panasonic FZ300 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon T4i or the Panasonic FZ300 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.